webplatform/docs/tutorials/building_web_games/index.md

 {{Page_Title|Building web games}}
 {{Flags
+|State=Almost Ready
+|Editorial notes=This is a low-content article with links to a number of javascript game libraries.
+Might be better presented with a different title.
+|Checked_Out=No
 |High-level issues=Deletion Candidate
-|Editorial notes=This is a low quality article with little more than links to a number of javascript game libraries.
 }}
 {{Byline}}
 {{Summary_Section|With the combination of developments in HTML5 and improvements to modern browsers, it's now possible to build high-quality games using web technologies.